NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     2. Lesson 2 Objective Overview
         ---------------------------

-        1.  []{#to_easily .anchor}The company provides a public transfer
-            share to allow users to easily share files.
+        1. The company provides a public transfer share to allow users to easily share files.
 Without using excess privilege, you have to ensure that all files are deleted after they have been on the server for 3 days.
 What PowerShell command should you run as part of the file management task?

             a.  get-childitem -recurse  | where-object
                 {\$\_.CreationTime -ge (get-date).Add(-3)} | remove-item